 There is no plausible explanation for the cause of throat cancer.
 However, certain factors can expose you to the dreaded medical condition.
 Being a male is a major risk factor, as men are more prone to the condition as compared to women.
 Several modifiablebehaviours, such as poor oral hygiene, smoking and alcohol may also lead to throat cancer.
 The other contributing factors may include exposure to asbestos and radiations, nutritional deficiency, HPV and so forth.
 As malignant cells originate in a certain part of the body and infect distant organs, the patient with throat cancer may also be suffering from lung or bladder cancers simultaneously.

 If you are diagnosed with throat cancer, the oncologist will first stage it and adopt throat cancer treatment modalities accordingly.
 The medical condition can be grouped in 4 stages based on the size of the tumor and its spread.

 Initial Stage: The tumor is developing rapidly but is yet to march into the nearby tissues.

-Stage 4: Lymph nodes and distant organs are affected by the tumor.
+Stage 4(B & C): Lymph nodes and distant organs are affected by the tumor.

 The throat cancer treatment involves a multi-modality approach for speedy and complete recovery.
 Surgery is integral to any treatment approach, especially in early stage cancer.
 Here, endoscopy is used to insert special surgical tools or a laser to get rid of the cancers.
-Other surgeries like Laryngectomy, Pharyngectomy and Neck Dissection may be performed as per the need.
+Robotic surgery (TORS) is possible in stage 1 & 2 throat cancer while majority of stage 2 & 3 cancers are treated with radiation therapy.
+Other surgeries like Laryngectomy, Pharyngectomy and Neck Dissection may be performed in stage 4(A) patients or when there is failure of radiation therapy.
 Radiation therapy, Targeted drug therapy and Chemotherapy are also implemented.